PM-Dungeon/core/README.md

 # PM-Dungeon-Framework

+## Installing & Quickstart

-To create your own game with the PM Dungeon Framework, check out the Quickstart Guide:
+To create your own game with the PM-Dungeon-Framework, check out the Quickstart Guide:

 - German **KOMMT NOCH**
 - English **KOMMT NOCH**